 It is also important to ask for help if you are struggling emotionally.
 Maybe you have grasped the lessons, but you are struggling with anxiety, nerves or lack of confidence?
 Talk to your teachers, friends or parents and share how you are feeling.

 Don’t panic, don’t worry and stay calm.
 With a clear, peaceful mind you will be able to be more productive.

 Students have different methods of relaxation.
 Some find they relax the more they revise and get under their belt.
 Just by recording how many study hours you have put in is enough to quell any nerves and boost confidence, whilst others find that joining a study camp or after school club reassures them.

-Most students find that taking a break helps relax them.
+Most students find that taking a break helps relax them, and it is proven that good mental health is a key component of exam success.
 There are many different extracurricular activities that can help during a break – it depends on the individual.
 Examples include: